Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 • Centralization: Human identities are more centralized, while NHIs are often decentralized across various systems.

-• Management: IT and security teams typically manage human identities, while developers often handle NHIs.
+• Management: It and security teams typically manage human identities, while developers often handle NHIs.

 • Lifecycle: Human identities are relatively stable, whereas NHIs are frequently created and deleted.